 - 2Range, battery & chargingIf our experience of living with the Hyundai Kona is anything to go by, the longer-range version of the Kia e-Niro should do 260 miles in normal use

-- 6Practicality & boot space - currently readingThere are roomier and more versatile diesel or petrol options, but the Kia e-Niro is a practical car and well suited to family motoring
+- 6Boot space, seating & practicality - currently readingThere are roomier and more versatile diesel or petrol options, but the Kia e-Niro is a practical car and well suited to family motoring